 From the time I departed for Australia in September 2003 until my return to New Zealand in April 2013, I did not own a car.
 There were a brief few months when I had an old beater in Sydney that cost four times its purchase price in repairs within the first few months, but I got rid of that quick smart.

 You know what, I didn’t even miss a single one of these things when I was serious about paying down debt.
-I now have a car (a 16-year-old Toyota Corolla that will be driven until it dies) but I still live quite happily without daily takeaway coffees, a laundry service, smoking (ugh!) and frequent drinking.
+I now have a car (an 18-year-old Toyota Corolla that will be driven until it dies) but I still live quite happily without daily takeaway coffees, a laundry service, smoking (ugh!) and frequent drinking.

 You’ll need to make some big changes to get out of debt and save money, but it’s totally possible to make huge savings in your everyday life if you’re prepared to change.
 I never thought I could give up shopping, daily coffee or smoking (!!) but I’ve done all three and I’m all the better for it.